aridjayarecipes/cutesrecipes.web.app/content/post/2031-easiest-way-to-make-super-quick-homemade-brussels-sprouts-and-mushrooms-with-cheese.md

 ##### Steps to make Brussels Sprouts and Mushrooms with Cheese:

 1. Rinse the Brussels sprouts and make a crisscross cut on each bottom.
 Cut the large ones in half.
 Cut the larger mushrooms in half as well.
 1. Place the Brussels sprouts in a heatproof dish.
 Sprinkle on the olive oil and a hint of salt and mix them evenly.
-It's better to coat the inside of the heatproof dish as well.
+It&#39;s better to coat the inside of the heatproof dish as well.
 1. Bake in the oven at 220℃ for about 10 minutes.
 Take it out of the oven and add the mushrooms.
 Sprinkle on the olive oil and a little salt again and bake 10 more minutes.
 1. Once the vegetables are tender, top with the cheese and bake until bubbly and it is done.
 Grind a desirable amount of pepper on top and enjoy.
 Sprinkle some herbs on if you prefer.